 The coconut cream created a creamy, smooth and rich consistency that we want in the sauce.
 If you have issues with coconut, you can use a cashew cream instead.

 I love the simple, yet elegant flavours of a classic potato gratin.
 The texture is so smooth and creamy with hints of rosemary, onion and sweetness from the coconut cream.
 But don’t worry, the coconut flavour is not overpowering or too noticeable.

 This gratin is:

-I have tried to make this recipe as approachable as possible, eliminating all the layering of the potatoes and sauce, as well as creating a full bechamel sauce that can sometimes fail!
+I’ve tried to make this recipe as approachable as possible, eliminating all the layering of the potatoes and sauce, as well as creating a full bechamel sauce that can sometimes fail!
 This fool-proof method will have you enjoying your gratin in no time.

 If you try this recipe, let me know!
 I would love for you to leave a comment and rating below.
 If you want to go that extra mile, tag us on Instagram, or share your photo of the recipe on Pinterest.
 Or Pin It for later!